Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 * the pre-release package [`System.CommandLine.DragonFruit`](https://github.com/dotnet/command-line-api) to parse arguments.
 * the package [`libgit2sharp`](https://github.com/libgit2/libgit2sharp/) to handle git integration.

-By default, the server will listen on.
-These mappings also hold true for the docker image.
+By default, the server will listen on the following port mappings:

 | protocol | port |
 |-|-|